Top of page Skip to main content

 • foster appropriate corporate conduct

-• ensure the tax system remains equitable and adequate to fund the government’s spending commitments.
+• ensure the tax system remains equitable, efficient and adequate to fund the government’s spending commitments.

 Promoting strong and sustainable outcomes

 We will continue to support the economic transformation required to achieve the government’s climate change goals.
-This includes delivering whole‑of‑economy modelling to inform the government’s Net Zero Plan, an ambitious Sustainable Finance Roadmap and supporting suite of policies, and policy options to address energy system and price pressures.
+This includes delivering whole‑of‑economy modelling to inform the Net Zero Plan and the Sustainable Finance Roadmap.

 We will implement the National Interest Framework announced as part of the government’s Future Made in Australia package.
-We will advise on industrial priorities relating to net zero and economic resilience and security.
-And we will consult on the establishment of a ‘front door’ for investors.
+We will advise on industrial priorities relating to net zero and economic resilience and security, and we will establish the Investor Front Door’s pilot regulatory facilitation services for a number of nationally significant projects.

 Treasury will strengthen its risk‑based approach to assessing foreign investment proposals.
-We will focus on streamlining low‑risk investments to bring in the capital Australia needs quickly.
-At the same time, we will increase scrutiny on high‑risk investments and bolster our compliance monitoring and enforcement activities.
-This will ensure Australia attracts the significant foreign capital needed to support our priorities, while protecting our national interest in an increasingly complex economic and geostrategic environment.
+We will focus on streamlining the approvals of low‑risk investments, increase scrutiny of high‑risk investments, and bolster compliance monitoring and enforcement activities.
+This will ensure Australia attracts the significant foreign investment needed to promote and protect the national interest.

-Treasury will continue to support the government in further strengthening Australia’s key economic institutions.
-This includes working with the Council of Financial Regulators and other stakeholders to implement the Regulatory Initiatives Grid and sustainable finance strategy and manage the digital transformation occurring within payments and the financial system more broadly.
+Treasury will support the government in further strengthening Australia’s key economic institutions, working with the Council of Financial Regulators and other stakeholders.
+Priorities include continued implementation of the financial sector Regulatory Initiatives Grid and the sustainable finance strategy, the rapid development and use of artificial intelligence technology and the digital transformation occurring within payments and the financial system more broadly.

 Capability